Disputes involving whenua Māori are often delicate and complex. Going through a court process can sometimes make disputes worse.

 Te Ture Whenua Māori Act has been changed in the following areas.
-These changes come into effect in early 2021:
+These changes come into force on Waitangi Day, 6 February 2021:

 - Court processes can be time consuming and costly.
 The Act now enables whānau to use a free tikanga-based mediation service to resolve disputes in private and without a court hearing.
 Mediation, when entered into in good faith and in the right circumstances, can give the parties involved more control over decisions made about their land, lead to more sustainable solutions, agreeable to all involved, and as a consequence can preserve relationships between the parties.

 - The Act now enables Māori Land Court judges to convene a judicial settlement conference, which will enable judges to assist parties to the dispute to settle a claim or an issue.

 - To help deal with disputes in Court, the Act now allows the Māori Land Court to appoint experts in tikanga Māori and whakapapa as additional members of the Court in all proceedings concerning Māori land.

 - Visit the legislation website to understand more about the new amendments related to dispute resolution.